lkemen/ui-exercise/README.md

 cd ui-exercise/
 ```

-Then in the ui-exercise the following command to build it
+Then in the ui-exercise use the following command to build it

 ```sh
 bower install